-Header image courtesy of Maison Libanaise (Facebook)
+Header image courtesy of Maison Libanaise (via Facebook)

-If you want to feel like Arabic royalty, then head over to Shahrazad Lebanese Dining Lounge & Bar where they will treat you like a queen.
-This Lebanese restaurant lounge is one of the most aesthetic restaurants we’ve across, with plush sofas and gilded furniture strewn across its dining space.
-Emerald blue, deep purple, and gold are just some of the bold exotic colours used in its interior décor, but Shahrazad is more than just pretty looks.
+If you want to feel like Arabic royalty, then head over to Shahrazad Lebanese Dining Lounge & Bar, where they will treat you like kings and queens.
+This Lebanese establishment is one of the most aesthetic restaurants we’ve come across, with plush sofas and gilded furniture strewn across its dining space.
+Emerald blue, deep purple, and gold are just some of the bold, exotic colours used in its interior décor, but Shahrazad is more than just pretty looks.

 Shahrazad Lebanese Dining Lounge & Bar, 2/F, Carfield Commercial Building, 75–77 Wyndham Street, Central | (+852) 2330 0242

-Maison Libanaise, G/F–2/F, 10 Shelley Street, Soho, Central | (+852) 2111 2284
+Maison Libanaise, 10 Shelley Street, Soho, Central | (+852) 2111 2284

-FRANCIS, G/F, 4–6 St Francis Street, Wan Chai | (+852) 3101 9521
+Francis, 4–6 St Francis Street, Wan Chai | (+852) 3101 9521

-BEDU, G/F, 40 Gough Street, Central | (+852) 2320 4450
+Bedu, 40 Gough Street, Central | (+852) 2320 4450